balthisar/tidy/README.md

 such as committing large binaries.
 You probably don't want to merge the repository into your own source if it originates before September 2018.

-Because of this, there is not a separate `tidy_assets` repository available, which contains all of the sources for the images used in _Balthisar Tidy_.
+Because of this, there is now a separate `tidy_assets` repository available, which contains all of the sources for the images used in _Balthisar Tidy_.
 This repository is not required in order to build _Balthisar Tidy_.